QianZeHao123/Computational-Social-Sciences/Summative/main.typ

 + Select Conditions: Choose the causal conditions that may influence the outcome (Regime, Vote, and etc.).
 + Calibrate Conditions: Assign values to the conditions based on empirical data.
 + Truth Table: Generate a truth table that lists all possible combinations of conditions and outcomes.
-+ Analysis: Use software like fsQCA to analyze the truth table and identify necessary and sufficient conditions for the outcome.
++ Analysis: Use software like QCA package in R to analyze the truth table and identify necessary and sufficient conditions for the outcome.

 === Flowchart of QCA Method

+For better understanding, I provide a flowchart of the QCA method belowing (I make it with draw.io).

+#image("./img/QCA.png")

 = Justification of Data and Model Choice